Now Compatible with Live, Classic and Shadowlands!

-You can bring up a configuration panel by typing in "/raven" or clicking on Raven's minimap button.
-Raven also includes a Data Broker launcher that can be displayed by addons like ChocolateBar.
+You can bring up a configuration panel by typing in "/raven" or clicking on Raven's optional minimap button or data broker icon.
 Raven includes detailed tooltips for most options in the configuration panel.

 Select the standard bar groups you want (hint: you probably don't want all the player buff bar groups since that will result in duplicates) and click either the Create As Bars or Create As Icons button.
 This will create an anchor for each selected bar group near the center of your display that you can move by clicking and dragging.

 When you mouse over an anchor you'll see a tooltip with shortcuts for changing the bar group's configuration and for showing test bars.
 You can lock and unlock the bar group anchors using buttons on the configuration panel Setup tab (locked anchors are hidden, unlocked anchors are visible).
 The Defaults tab lets you change the appearance of your bars with configuration options for bar dimensions, fonts and textures.

 Once you set up standard bar groups, timer bars or icons will be displayed for buffs, debuffs and cooldowns.
 Bars will be in standard colors which can be customized on the Defaults tab (and overridden in each bar group, see More Customization below).